 One reason why website speed is important pertains to client loyalty and conversion; 40% of web users will abandon a page if it takes longer than three seconds to load,” and “52% of online shoppers indicated that fast loading pages are important for site loyalty.

 Compounding the issue is the need for your business to have a live chat app, too.
+Even a support software will work for you.
 These days your website is almost like a business card.
 It’s just expected that you have one.
 But topped with an interactive solution such as a live chat, it starts doing wonders to your business.
 Here are some live chat software solutions compared so you can choose the best one.

 Your site must be continuously speedy.
 It must be regularly accessible from multiple devices.
 These things aren’t just for your ability to remain competitive in the marketplace—though that certainly plays a large role.
 Simply to contend you need to meet a certain standard.